dbojan/tosec-trimmer/README.md

 will also change!
 Don't use symlink, cause if you delete original, symlink wont work.
 If you use hardlink/hardlink clones, and delete original, copy will still work.

+note:
+hearto uses no-intro dats for atari st, meaning there are only handfull of games. amiga ipf files are not patched, meaning some games still have game protection. for amiga, I suggest using lha or whd games with retroarch or some other emulator that supports them lha and whd are games installed to amiga virtual hdd.